A Generalized Matching Reconfiguration Problem: Introduction

-Although our positive results may lead to the impression that there exists an efficient gradual transformation process to any optimization graph problem, we briefly discuss in Section \ref{discuss} two trivial hardness results for the minimum vertex cover and maximum independent set problems. \\
+In App.\ \ref{tightness}, we show that the guarantees provided by Theorems \ref{th:MCM} and \ref{th:main} are tight and asymptotically tight, respectively.
+Although our results may lead to the impression that there exists an efficient gradual transformation process to any graph optimization problem, we briefly discuss in App.\ \ref{discuss} two trivial hardness results for the minimum VC and maximum independent set problems. \\

-{\bf 1.1~ A worst-case recourse bound for dynamic matching algorithms.~} In the standard \emph{fully dynamic} setting we start from an initially empty graph on $n$ fixed vertices $G_0$, and at each time step $i$ a single edge $(u,v)$ is either inserted to the graph $G_{i-1}$ or deleted from it, resulting in graph $G_i$.
-There is also a similar setting, where we have vertex updates instead of (or in addition to) edge updates; the vertex update setting was mostly studied for bipartite graphs (see \cite{BLSZ14,BLSZ15,BHR17}, and the references therein).
+{\bf 1.2.1~ Application: A worst-case recourse bound for dynamic matching algorithms.} In the standard \emph{fully dynamic} setting we start from an empty graph $G_0$ on $n$ fixed vertices, and at each time step $i$ a single edge $(u,v)$ is either inserted to the graph $G_{i-1}$ or deleted from it, resulting in graph $G_i$.
+In the {\em vertex update} setting we have vertex updates instead of edge updates; this setting was mostly studied for bipartite graphs \cite{BLSZ14,BLSZ15,BHR17}.

-The problem of maintaining a large matching in fully dynamic graphs was subject to extensive interest in the last decade, see, e.g., \cite{OR10,BGS11,NS13,GP13, PS16,Sol16,BHN17,BHR17}.
-The basic goal is to devise an algorithm for maintaining a large matching while keeping a tab on the \emph{update time}, where the update time is the time required by the algorithm to update the matching at each step.
-One may try to optimize the \emph{amortized} (i.e., average) update time of the algorithm or its \emph{worst-case} (i.e., maximum) update time, where both these measures are defined with respect to a \emph{worst-case} sequence of graphs.
+The problem of maintaining a large matching in fully dynamic graphs was subject to intensive interest recently \cite{OR10,BGS11,NS13,GP13, PS16,Sol16,BHN17,BHR17,CS18,ACCSW18,GLSSS19,BFH19}.
+The basic goal is to devise an algorithm for maintaining a large matching while keeping a tab on the \emph{update time}, i.e., the time required to update the matching at each step.
+One may try to optimize the \emph{amortized} (average) update time of the algorithm or its \emph{worst-case} (maximum) update time, but both measures are defined with respect to a \emph{worst-case} sequence of graphs.